Spacelog/Spacelog/README.md

 - `global`: The Django application for the overall Spacelog project, with information about the various missions, the team, and so forth.
 - `website`: The Django application for the various mission sites, including their search engines.
 - `redis`: The storage that underlies both global and website, and contains all the data that those Django apps show.
-Redis's contents are generated when we build the Docker container, so if you change content (or want to rebuild the search index with `make reindex`, or the phase graphs with `make statsporn`), you need to rebuild the container (or run the relevant make commands inside your container).
+Redis's contents are generated when we build the Docker container, so if you change content (or want to rebuild the search index with `make reindex`, or the phase graphs with `make activity_graphs`), you need to rebuild the container (or run the relevant make commands inside your container).
 - `nginx`: We proxy access to `global` and `website` through Nginx because [Fly.io](https://fly.io), where we host Spacelog, doesn't currently support multiple applications per “machine”, and [advises using nginx proxies to handle projects that support multiple domains](https://fly.io/docs/app-guides/custom-domains-with-fly/).
 - `css`: In development, we also run a process to update the CSS every 10th of a second.